magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 Having trouble with cron jobs?
 The information in this section may help.

 ### Reset cron jobs
-Sometimes, Magento cron jobs don't finish executing, which prevents other Magento cron jobs from running.
+Sometimes, Magento cron jobs just don't finish executing and get stuck, which prevents other Magento cron jobs from running.
+These jobs can become stuck and require unlocking to allow additional crons to continue and to free resources.

 #### Symptom
-Magento cron jobs fail to execute on schedule, which causes adverse impacts on your store.
-For example,
+Magento cron jobs may become stuck causing other cron jobs to fail to execute on schedule, which causes adverse impacts on your store.
+These crons become stuck for a number of reasons, including network issues, application crashes, redeployment issues, and so on.
+To resolve, you need to unlock the stuck cron job.

 #### Solution
-You must manually unlock Magento cron jobs in the database using a CLI command.
+To unlock a stuck cron job, you must manually SSH into the affected environment and isue a CLI command.
+This command changes the status of the cron job in the database, ending the cron forcefully to allow other scheduled crons to continue.

 1. Open a terminal application.
 2. [SSH]({{page.baseurl}}cloud/env/environments-ssh.html#ssh) into the environment experiencing the issue.